TerraTech-Team/TerraTechMap/README.md

 TerraTechMap is your reliable guide to the most beautiful and amazing corners of our country.
 The convenience and relevance of the app make it an indispensable companion for all travelers!

 ___
+## You can visit our web-app by link: http://u168293.test-handyhost.ru

 ## Tools